 Trace and cut the Christmas tree pattern onto backing fabric, batting (or Soft & Stable), and newly sewn “stripped” fabric.

 Sandwich the layers starting with the batting, then “stripped” fabric, looped ribbon for hanging, then the backing fabric with right sides facing the “stripped” fabric.
 Pin the ribbon in place.
 Pin or use wonder clips to hold the layers together making sure to leave a space for turning later.

 Sew around the edges with a 1/4″ seam making sure to leave a space for turning.

 Trim the seam allowances and corners to reduce bulk.
 Clip the interior corners as well.

 Carefully turn right-side out.
-Use a chopstick or similar to push out the corners.
+Use a chopstick or similar item to push out the corners.

 Fold in the seam allowance at the opening.
 Pin and press to get a nice flat edge.
 Close the opening with a slip stitch/ladder stitch.
 Optionally press again to set the seams.

-These diy Christmas ornaments are a great way to add color to your Christmas decor.
-I love they way they look hanging in a group and especially putting them on gift packages.
+These DIY Christmas ornaments are a great way to add color to your Christmas decor.
+I love the way they look hanging in a group and especially putting them on gift packages.